 The goal of the project is to develop smart radio systems to detect and characterize suspicious radiofrequency signals, or RF anomalies, in complex RF environments.
 These RF anomalies include:

 - Low probability of intercept signals (signals that are hard to see because they are buried in noise and masked by stronger signals)

-- Altered or mimicked signals (these signals attempt to appear benign—for example, the can look like signals from a cell tower or your neighbor’s Wi-Fi—but are actually soliciting communication with your devices)
+- Altered or mimicked signals (these signals attempt to appear benign—for example, they can look like signals from a cell tower or your neighbor’s WiFi—but are actually soliciting communication with your devices)

 - Unintended emissions (signals that are not meant to be transmitted and inadvertently carry sensitive information; sources for these emissions include screens, video monitors, computer mice and KVM switches on keyboards)

 The UC San Diego team will design and build algorithms that can identify RF anomalies by continuously scanning a wide range of radio wavelengths in near real-time and with high accuracy.
 The team’s approach will involve using frequency and spatial channelization techniques to suppress interfering background signals and expose weak, anomalous RF signals.
 The researchers will also use deep learning techniques and large-array sensor data that they developed to sense the environment, and extract and classify signals from noise.

 UC San Diego researchers will work with JASR Systems, which will develop an efficient implementation of the algorithms, then test the implementation of these systems on the RF testbed at UC San Diego.